September 16, 2020

 Telematics systems could look to improve integration capabilities with other services or software systems as demand for connected platforms increases.
 To create a more holistic fleet management system, fleet managers will want a telematics provider that seamlessly integrates with other parts of their business.
 Samsara’s open architecture enables integration opportunities with a variety of partners in transportation including payroll applications and transport management systems.

 Samsara is a fleet telematics provider that helps with safety, compliance, and efficiency.
 With GPS tracking for vehicles and assets, ELD compliance, and more, Samsara is a complete telematics system that helps create a unified fleet management system.
-If you're looking for fleet management software, reach out to us for a demo or free trial today.
+If you're looking for fleet management software, get in touch for a demo or free trial today.

 Sign up to learn more about Samsara.